ebknudsen/np2mcpl/README.md

 ```
  where the PDG-code denotes which kind of particle it is, e.g. 2112 for neutrons, 22 for photon, ...
 - The vector ux,uy,uz must have unit length.
 The optional vector px,py,pz is the polarisation vector associated with the Monte Carlo-particle.
+- If the numpy array is in single precision, this will be reflected in the mcpl-file.